Superior Diocesan Council of Catholic Women

 The goal of the program is to recognize and promote the value of young women who make a difference in their parish and community.

-These young ladies will be honored at a luncheon with Bishop Powers on Wednesday, June 29, 2022 during the 2022 SDCCW Annual Convention at the Heartwood Resort & Conference Center, Trego, Wi.
+These young ladies will be honored at a luncheon with Bishop Powers during the SDCCW Annual Convention August 1, 2025.
 Bishop Powers will be presenting the nominees with the Golden Rose Award and an Individual Student Membership in the National Council of Catholic Women.

 Attached is a Nomination Form for you to submit.